-Teams overcome fears, create friendships and build confidence through intense outdoor activities such as abseiling and raft building.
+Young people come together; overcoming fears, forming friendships and building confidence through intense outdoor activities such as abseiling and raft building, becoming a team in the process.
 Young people develop skills such as teamwork, leadership and communication.

 Teams are challenged to learn a new skill (drama, enterprise, media, photography or sport) and use it to build relationships with local community partners, such as care homes, children’s centres and homeless shelters.

 Week 3 – Real Challenge Design

 Teams plan and design two projects: a sponsored activity to raise funds for a charity and a campaign on a local issue they care about.
 They also work with a charity partner, visit a professional workplace, and pitch to a panel of ‘dragons’ for project funding.

 Teams reunite in September for four weekend days.
 They carry out their sponsorship and campaign projects, take part in a practical project requested by their charity partner and join a large scale social action day.